Professional Development, Graduate Three (3) Credit Courses

 6. EDDU 9368 – Challenging Gifted and Advanced Students

 This course is designed to provide special and regular educators with an understanding of the structures that are necessary to challenge gifted students in the area of creative and critical thinking.
 In addition, supporting the intellectual, social, and emotional needs of these students is critical, involving an understanding of the nature of giftedness and the unique social, emotional and intellectual challenges that teachers and parents face.
 Best practices will be the focus of this course with the goal of meeting the intellectual, creative, social and emotional needs of gifted and high ability learners.
 The text for this course is Teaching Gifted and Advanced Students (download now).

-7. EDDU 9362 – Hands on Strategies to Teach Inventive Thinking
+7. EDDU 9362 – Hands on Strategies to Teach Inventive Thinking (Book Study)

 This course is designed to provide administrators and teachers with the strategies needed to develop inventive thinking processes.
 The participants will analyze the need for inventive thinking in young people and then learn and, apply hands strategies to teach the invention process.
 Prepare yourself to enter the SHARK TANK!